 Take a good look at your website…or build one!

 Your website is the cornerstone of your marketing efforts.
 You can track and trace what’s working and what’s not, and promote new products almost instantly to a global audience.
 Some agencies argue that they have an older client base with no use for a website.
 That may ring true now, but how will you service the tech savvy travellers down the track?

 Got a great website with no traffic or a website that needs work but you’re not sure where to start?
 Start with the foundations and work your way up.
 Is your site really capturing who you are as a brand?
 Is there enough content to convert visitors to sales?
 Is it user friendly?

 Think responsive web design!
 You don’t need to look far to find stats about the increase in website visits from mobile and tablet devices.
 Is your website optimised for viewing from mobiles and tablets?
+Use our responsive website test to check now.
 At OnQ we choose only to build responsive websites for our clients, and it is for good reason.
 More on that later.

 In terms of your website content be sure to offer an enticing reason for people to sign-up to your newsletter.
 Include a travel blog (discussed below) and social media ‘like’ buttons.
 Include a promotions page to encourage people to interact with your site.
 Encourage reviews and return visits.